 What should you know about the safety of your PAP machine?
 Discover the answers to your most frequently asked questions about device safety here.

 A. Many of ResMed's products include polycarbonates in which BPA is a raw material.
-The use of polycarbonates in these products is approved in every country where these products are sold, including Australia and New Zealand.
+The use of polycarbonates in these products is approved in every country where these products are sold, including the United States, Canada and the European Union.

-ResMed has been closely monitoring scientific studies and regulatory assessments around the world concerning BPA safety.
+ResMed has been very closely monitoring scientific studies and regulatory assessments around the world concerning the safety of bisphenol A (BPA).
 BPA is an industrial chemical used to make hard, clear plastic known as polycarbonate.
 This plastic is used in many consumer products, including reusable water bottles and baby bottles.

 Regulators and scientists globally continue to state that BPA does not pose a risk to adults, teenagers and children.
 The Canadian Minister for Health stated that consumers can continue to use polycarbonate products as the level of exposure from these products is very low.
-In 2010, the European Food Safety Authority and a WHO-expert panel analysed the currently available scientific data.
+In 2010, the European Food Safety Authority (EFSA) and a WHO-expert panel analysed the currently available scientific data.
 Both authorities concluded that SPA-based materials can safely be used and any public health measures on BPA would be premature.
 The US Food and Drug Administration (FDA) maintain their position on BPA that there is no evidence of harm to children or adults from the current levels of SPA-exposure.

 ResMed remains confident in the safety of its polycarbonate products for their intended use.

-Do you have a question about device safety that isn't addressed here?
+Do you have a question about device safety that isn’t addressed here?
 Contact ResMed customer support at 1 (800) 424-0737,or click here to submit an online inquiry